 - Consistent use of the substance despite acknowledgment of persistent or recurrent physical or psychological difficulties from using the substance

-- Tolerance as defined by either a need for markedly increased amounts to achieve intoxication or desired effect or markedly diminished effect with continued use of the same amount
+- Tolerance as defined by either a need for a markedly increased amount to achieve intoxication or desired effect or considerably diminished effect with continued use of the same amount

 - Withdrawal manifesting as either characteristic syndrome or the substance is used to avoid withdrawal

-If you or a loved one should meet a minimum of two to three of the criteria listed above, you will receive a substance use disorder diagnosis.
+If an individual meets a minimum of two to three of the above-listed criteria, they will receive a substance use disorder diagnosis.
 It can range from mild, moderate, or severe in severity.
 A proper diagnosis is given by a mental health professional or physician.

-Addiction is a unique disorder in the sense that it does not necessarily manifest in the exact same way for every addict and alcoholic.
-This means that it may appear to be simply “normal” substance use (also known as “functioning substance abuse”), but in reality is indicative of a major medical problem.
+Addiction is a unique disorder in the sense that it does not necessarily manifest in the same way for every person abusing it.
+Addiction may appear as “normal” substance use (also known as “functioning substance abuse”), but it is indicative of a major medical problem.

-Upon receiving your official diagnosis, it’s important to take immediate action in seeking out addiction treatment in order to manage your condition.
+Upon receiving an official diagnosis, it’s important to take immediate action in seeking out addiction treatment to manage the condition.
 The first step of addiction treatment is always becoming medically stabilized through a detox program.

-Since drugs and alcohol actually alter the very internal chemistry of the brain and body, it can take some time for the body to return to normal after abusing drugs and alcohol.
-This adjustment period can last for days, weeks, months, and in the most severe cases, even years.
-This is what makes detox so crucial to your success in long-term recovery as well as your physical safety during this time.
+Since drugs and alcohol alter the internal chemistry of the brain and body, it can take some time for the body to return to normal after abusing drugs and alcohol.
+This adjustment period can last for days, weeks, months, and in the most severe cases, years.
+This is what makes detox so crucial to your success in long-term recovery, as well as your physical safety during this time.

-Detox aims to medically stabilize you following the prolonged use of drugs and alcohol quickly and safely.
-By implementing different detox medications, individualized detox treatment plans, close medical surveillance, and clinical techniques, the goal is to safely transition you off of your drug of choice and into sobriety.
+Detox aims to medically stabilize you, quickly and safely, following prolonged use of drugs and alcohol.
+By implementing different detox medications, individualized detox treatment plans, close medical surveillance, and clinical techniques, the goal is to safely transition you off from your drug of choice and into sobriety.

-Detox is an important step in recovery.
-Since it is impossible to do any clinical or therapeutic work while still actively using drugs or alcohol, getting sober needs to happen first.
-Once you have become medically stabilized and ready to take on the therapeutic aspect of addiction treatment, you can move on to the more involved portion of treatment.
+Once you have become medically stabilized and ready to take on the therapeutic aspects of addiction treatment, you can move on to the more involved portion of treatment.

 Private Detox vs. Detox Hospitalization

-So, now that you both understand addiction and detox, next comes the question of the difference between private detox and detox hospitalization.
-Both have their own positives and negatives, and weighing your options is important.
+The next question is the difference between private detox and detox hospitalization.
+Both have their positives and negatives, and weighing your options is important.
 Detox is the first step in addiction treatment, so making the right decision regarding detox sets the course for the remainder of treatment.
 An unsuccessful detox can lead to relapse and even overdose.

 Detox hospitalization refers to detoxing in a hospital.
-Instead of heading off to a private facility, the actual detox occurs within a hospital.
+Instead of going to a private facility, the actual detox occurs within a hospital.
 A private detox is a facility separate from any government facility or hospital.
 It offers its own detox program and provides all services in-house.

-Private detoxes receive their funding from private sources and typically operated by private companies or individuals.
-They operate to make a profit from providing their services.
+Private detoxes receive their funding from private sources and are typically operated by private companies or individuals.
+They work to make a profit from providing their services.
 The prices are associated with treatment and therapy costs.

-While private detox facilities often do cost far more money, usually private health insurance companies will cover most if not all the charges associated with treatment.
+While private detox facilities often cost more, private health insurance companies usually will cover most if not all the charges associated with treatment.
 The fact that they do cost money also helps out the patient, because that means there is more money to delegate to treatment and amenities.

 The entire facility is dedicated to addiction treatment as well.
-Hospital detox is merely a portion of an entire hospital designated for detox patients.
-The entire hospital does not specialize in addiction treatment in the way that a private detox would.
+Hospital detox is merely a portion of a whole hospital designated for detox patients.
+The hospital does not specialize in addiction treatment in the way that a private detox would.

 The goal of private detox facilities is to make the detox process as comfortable and easy for the patient as possible.
 Providing comfort and safety is the goal of private facilities, as well as a more individualized approach to addiction treatment.

 Detox hospitalization, on the other hand, is quite different in their approach toward addiction treatment.
-Taking a more “institutionalized” approach toward detox, as mentioned prior, hospital detox occurs in the psychiatric department of a hospital.
+Taking a more “institutionalized” approach toward detox, hospital detox occurs in the psychiatric department of a hospital.
 Typically operated much like the regular psychiatric department, patients are in a lockdown setting.